 In some cases, depending on the risk level and where the permanent address of the business owner is not in the ID card or passport and we cannot see the full address in other documents from an independent source, such as a Trade Register, we may require a proof of address of the Ultimate Beneficial Owner of the business, who owns or controls more than 25% of the business, a list of accepted documents is here.

 If you have trouble sending us a document for proof of address, order an additional myPOS Business Card to your permanent address and once you activate it, we will be able to verify your address.
 You can order additional myPOS Business Cards from your myPOS online profile.

 10. What is the UBO Declaration?

 The AML laws also require that we take a UBO Declaration made by the person who registers the company for a myPOS account clearly stating who the Ultimate Beneficial Owner of the business is, who owns or controls more than 25% of the business.
-We understand that filling this Declaration might be difficult for your (after all, you are a business person, not a corporate lawyer 😊), so our team is happy to help you with this Declaration.
-Just contact us at firstname.lastname@example.org
+We understand that filling this Declaration might be difficult for you, so our team is happy to help you with this Declaration.
+Just contact us at email@example.com